Kathenae/AgnosChat/README.md

-# Noface
+# AgnosChat
-A simple messaging app using socket.io for realtime communication with no extra encryption besides whatever socket.io is using
+A simple messaging app using socket.io for realtime communication and express as the back-end server

 ## TODO
 - [x] send text messages